nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CLICK_EVENTS.md

 The `event` object has two properties we can reference: `target` and `currentTarget`.
 There is also native functionality called 'bubbling'.

-We can put all of our "html cards" into a parent container.
-The parent will do the listening for events.
+We can put all of our "html cards" (elements) into a parent container.
+The parene will receive the eventListener.
+The parent will do all the listening.
+Clicking on items in the parent container will `bubble` the event up to the top - the parent.

 [Bubbling Slide Show](https://jamboard.google.com/d/1ACcVZd3--oIUwzzqHoKGWLeU4jAA2EDKh_RuyaRMc6Q/edit?usp=sharing)